i8degrees-dockerfiles/inventree-mobile-app-apk-builder/README.md

 Usage
 -----

-1.  mkdir -p ./output
+1.  `mkdir -p ./dist`

-2.  docker build -t inventree-dockerbuild .
+2.  `docker build -t inventree-dockerbuild .`

-3.  docker run -v $(pwd)/output:/output -ti --rm inventree-dockerbuild
+3.  `docker run -v $(pwd)/dist:/output -ti --rm inventree-dockerbuild`

 Output
 ------

-*   The generated APK file will be available in the output subdirectory.
+*   The generated APK file will be available in the `dist` subdirectory.

 Notes
 -----

-*   The Dockerfile clones the InvenTree Android app source and compiles it.
+*   The Dockerfile clones the [InvenTree Android app][10] source and compiles it.

-*   The output directory is mapped to extract the generated APK from the container.
+*   The `dist` directory is mapped to extract the generated APK from the container.

 Troubleshooting